Best ways to clean Gibson Fretboards

 Rosewood

-Rosewood is one of the most common guitar fretboard materials used, and it’s also one of the easiest to care for.
-This wood is renowned for its rich sound, smoothing over harsh highs to deliver a clear and balanced tone that complements almost any guitar.
+Rosewood is one of the most common guitar fretboard materials used and one of the easiest to care for.
+This wood is renowned for its rich sound, smoothing over harsh highs to deliver a clear, balanced tone that complements almost any guitar.

-Rosewood is also very durable and can stand up to heavy use and frequent tuning changes without losing its shine.
-In addition, this wood has a naturally dark grain which adds to its appeal and beauty.
+Rosewood is also very durable and can withstand heavy use and frequent tuning changes without losing its shine.
+In addition, this wood has a naturally dark grain, which adds to its appeal and beauty.

 Ebony

-Ebony is a dense black/brown hardwood, coming from several species in the genus Diospyros (family Ebenaceae).
-It is an ornamental wood and has been used for musical instruments, furniture, chess sets, canes, and wands for thousands of years.
+Ebony is a dense black/brown hardwood from several species in the Diospyros (family Ebenaceae).
+It is an ornamental wood used for thousands of years for musical instruments, furniture, chess sets, canes, and wands.

-It has a fine, smooth texture with a high sheen and is extremely durable.
+It has a delicate, smooth texture with a high sheen and is highly durable.
 This makes it an excellent material for guitars and other instruments with stringed instruments, such as violins.

 But despite its many benefits, this wood is at risk of extinction.
 This is because of its low supply and high demand, which leads to over-harvesting.